What is the PRMTM Designation?

 Along with the feeling of accomplishment for passing the exam comes the ability to set yourself apart in the industry.
 Less than 20% of risk professionals carry the PRM designation after their name, so PRM Certified Professionals have many more opportunities in the competitive job market than those who do not hold the PRM.
 Business recognize the importance of the skill sets evidenced by the PRM designation, and many more are mandating the credential in their higher level positions.

-the practical business application of those topics.
 Employers know that the skills of the PRM Certified Professional are robust and essential to their business, and they respect the added effort that goes into achieving the PRM over other credentials.
 PRM Certified Professionals stand out in a stack of resumes.
 This means that you will set yourself apart from your peers so that you can achieve roles leading up to the CRO in your career.

 According to a recent PRMIA member survey, a majority of respondents indicated that having an industry designation is imperative to the hiring of a risk management professional or the management of a professional career.
 Respondents indicated that the PRM has been most beneficial to them by increasing their knowledge and helping in their career.
 Others indicated that increased salary, personal satisfaction, and respect are also benefits.